 Make sure to alternate sides and spots.

 Don’t get the shot on the same side two days in a row.
 Ouch!
 Also, try to find a different spot every time.
-Some women bruise from the shots…if you are one of those women, your SO will see where not to go.
+Some women bruise from the shots…if you are one of those women, you will soon see where not to go.

 Do something special to celebrate your last progesterone shot.